MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/logging-commands.md

 #### Usage

 Upload and attach summary Markdown from a .md file in the repository to current timeline record.
 This summary shall be added to the build/release summary and not available for download with logs.
 The summary should be in UTF-8 or ASCII format.
-The summary will appear on an **Extensions** tab.
+The summary will appear on the **Extensions** tab of your pipeline run.
 Markdown rendering on the Extensions tab is different from Azure DevOps wiki rendering.

 #### Examples